Human Resource Audits

 - iHR Australia’s Audit Survey is modified to ensure scope is adequately met

 - “Long Form Survey” is completed face to face or over the phone with primary stakeholder(s)

 - A selection of “Manager Surveys” are completed face to face or over the phone

 - A quantity of “Employee Surveys” are completed face to face or over the phone

 - Results analysed

 Sample HR Audit Survey Questions

 iHR Australia Human Resources Audits are divided into question sets relating to HR activities.
 The questions are designed to give iHR Australia qualitative and quantitative data.
-See sample of HR Audit survey questions.

 Outcomes of HR Audit